Fiserv/exchange/docs/getting-started/getting-started-underwriting-sharedservice.md

 <!-- theme: info -->
 >**POST** `/fdapplication/upload_additional_files`

-The files to upload will be sent through the `/fdapplication/upload_additional_files` for the application application reference stated, and will require the payload to be sent as form-data.
+The files to upload will be sent through the `/fdapplication/upload_additional_files` for the application reference stated, and will require the payload to be sent as form-data.
-The form will require two keys, `request` and `file` - where the request is the body and file is an uploaded file.
-Only one file at a time can be sent through the api
+The form will require two keys, `request` and `file` - where the request is the body and file is an uploaded binary file.
+Only one file at a time can be sent through the API.

 The request must contain the application reference, and the external id of what entity the document is for.